moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 What goes into a Main Job:

 - Discrete functional, utilitarian goals independent of a solution
-- Begin with a Verb so it’s action-oriented.
+- Begin with a Verb so it’s action-oriented
 - Should have a clear end state (done part of JTBD)
 - Are singular (avoid ANDs or ORs)
 - Are technology or solution agnostic
-- Specific but broad enough to allow for innovative solutions.
+- Specific but broad enough to allow for innovative solutions
-- Clarifiers/Qualifiers (optional) can be added to the Job in order to narrow the scope as well.
 - Do NOT include adjectives (those are more Outcomes)
-- How would people have gotten this done 30 years ago?
+- Ask, "How would people have gotten this done 30 years ago?"
 - Format: [verb] + [object] + [(optional) qualifiers/clarifier] (try putting an “I want to…” to get the ball rolling, then remove the “I want to”)
-    - **Verb**: Action that describes what the JP is trying to accomplish.
-Verb choice is crucial as it sets the stage for the kind of activity or outcome the JP is looking for.
+    - **Verb**: Action that describes what the Job Performer is trying to accomplish.
+Verb choice is crucial as it sets the stage for the activity or outcome the Job Performer seeks.
     - **Object**: The target of the Verb Action.
-Clarify what is the verb acting upon that provides a focus for the job, making it clear what the outcome should affect.
+Clarifies what the verb is acting upon and provides a focus for the job.
-    - **Clarifier/Qualifier**: Adds specificity, adding context, conditions or purpose that helps refine the job.
-It can be critical for distinguishing between similar jobs or for highlighting unique aspects of the job that are particularly relevant to theJP's situation or needs.
+    - **Clarifier/Qualifier**: This adds specificity, context, conditions, or purpose that helps refine the job.
+It can be critical for distinguishing between similar jobs or highlighting unique aspects of the job that are particularly relevant to the Job Performer's situation or needs.

 Good examples: